 - White boards

-The GIC does not supply makers for the white board in 511.
+The GIC does not supply markers for the white board in 511.
 Even though it is permitted to write on the white boards, the GIC team would like to encourage the use of the various options available to display information, such as the Smart notebook, via the coupled projectors on all screens to ensure maximum visibility for all students in the classroom.
 Instructors can also take advantage of the document camera available at their station.

 - NetSupport software